MarkEdwardsMBA1/garageledger2/docs/DESIGN_SYSTEM_STYLE_GUIDE.md

 ## Overview
 This style guide ensures consistent, professional design across all screens in GarageLedger.
 It combines best practices from premium apps like MyFitnessPal with our automotive-inspired design system.

+> **📖 TYPOGRAPHY REFERENCE**: For comprehensive Typography usage guidelines, patterns, and conversion standards, see [`TYPOGRAPHY_GUIDELINES.md`](./TYPOGRAPHY_GUIDELINES.md) - the gold standard for all Typography implementation.

 ## Design Principles

 ### 1. Strategic Typography Hierarchy